 Any porter or park fees

-There might be a hotel transfer surcharge outside the Sanur and Kuta area
+There will be a hotel transfer surcharge outside the Sanur area

 Nitrox tank rental